 The imperial hall of Wurzburg Residence Palace has 20, 9-meter tall half-columns embellished with stucco-work marble, forming a large oval dome that contains:

 - Antonio Bossi’s four life-size stucco figures of Greek gods: Neptune, Juno, Flora, and Apollo.

 - Giovanni Domenico’s door paintings are called Sopraportas, depicting the lives of the emperors during ancient times.

 - … and other magnificent golden stucco artworks are attached everywhere on the walls of the imperial hall.

 To the right and left of the imperial hall are the south and north imperial apartments, which are the epitome of the beauty of German Baroque palaces.
 They form a 160-meter single luxurious suite filled with the most exquisite furniture in the world.

-Imperial Apartments has 10 rooms, and the most impressive room is called the Mirror Cabinet (Room #9).
+Imperial Apartments has 10 rooms; the most impressive room is the Mirror Cabinet (Room #9).